 (Emphasis on the kind-of — I have millions of bucketloads of sympathy for women who struggle with cellulite, I do.
 The whole point is only that it may be reversible, at least in Peggy’s estimation.)

-I learned from Primal Moms Look Good Naked that cellulite is not inevitable, or at least Peggy thinks it isn’t.
-It isn’t a necessary part of aging from her perspective.
 It is, instead, the result of several different health problems.
 Contemporary diet and health has gotten so bad that women throw their hands up with regard to problems like cellulite and stretch marks and just go ahead and accept that they’ll be an inevitable part of their lives.

 It doesn’t have to be this way.